Skip to content

 Required GPA, Withdrawal Grades, and Repeat Courses

 GPA.
-You need to earn a B or higher in the proseminar course required for admission as well as the proseminar ENVR 101 Introduction to Graduate Studies in Sustainability and Global Development and a B– or higher in each of the subsequent courses.
+You need to earn a B or higher in the proseminar course required for admission as well as DEVP 102 Global Development Theory and Practice and a B– or higher in each of the subsequent courses.
 In addition, your cumulative GPA cannot dip below 3.0.

 Withdrawal Grades.
-You are allowed to receive one withdrawal (WD) grade without it affecting your GPA.
+You are allowed to receive 1 withdrawal (WD) grade without it affecting your GPA.
 Any additional WD grades count as zero in your cumulative GPA.
 See Academic Standing.

 Repeat Courses.
 We advise you to review the ALM program’s strict policies about repeating courses.
 Generally speaking, you may not repeat a course to improve your GPA or to fulfill a degree requirement (if the minimum grade was not initially achieved).
 Nor can you repeat a course for graduate credit that you’ve previously completed at Harvard Extension School or Harvard Summer School at the undergraduate level.

-Courses Expire: Finish Your Coursework in Five Years
+Courses Expire: Apply on Time and Finish Your Coursework in Five Years

 You have five years to complete the degree requirements.
 The five-year timeline begins at the end of the term in which you complete any one degree-applicable course at Harvard, regardless of whether or not you have been admitted to the degree program.
 Moreover, Harvard courses over five years old at the point of admission will not count toward the degree.